-- Loss of potassium is the most common problem with intake of thiazide diuretics.
+Loss of potassium is the most common problem with the intake of thiazide diuretics.
 It is especially important in patients who are taking digitalis as it can predispose them to ventricular arrhythmias.

-- Repletion is usually initiated by an increase of intake of fruits and vegetables rich in potassium such as bananas, prunes, lemons and oranges.
+Repletion is usually initiated by an increased intake of fruits and vegetables rich in potassium such as bananas, prunes, lemons, and oranges.
 Nonetheless, persistent hypokalemia requires supplements with potassium salts.

 It can lead to orthostatic hypotension or a feeling of light-headedness.